sonali-masrankar/feed-app/README.md

 ### Feed Application built using ReactJS and NodeJS

-This project includes login/signup, video/image upload, ability to share posts amongst users on the platform.
+This project includes user creation, video/image upload, ability to share posts amongst users on the platform.
 Posts are displayed such that latest posts appears first.
 Seach functionality is available to filter posts by username, text

 #### How to start the Feed Application?